sabio-engineering/cookbook-dvelp/guides/code-style/templates/specs/Readme.md

 Integration tests are behavioural driven and in most cases will replicate the expected experience from a 'first user' perspective.
-They help to decouple behviour from implementation, allowing for easier refactoring, and will ensure that the individual components (units) of an application work well together.
+They help to decouple behaviour from implementation, allowing for easier refactoring, and will ensure that the individual components (units) of an application work well together.

   * [Features](features.md)